wanghaisheng/responsive-landing-page-starter/content/blog/en/how-make-receive-phone-calls-with-nuxt-js-dr.md

 </script>
 ```

 The `runCommand` method is async, and it stops the HTML element from being `contentEditable`.
 It also splits the command from the terminal into four parts, the command name, the argument, the phone number, and the text message.
-The method checks to see if there are more than three parts in the command and that the first one is `nexmo`, and the second one is `call`.
+The method checks to see if there are more than three parts in the command and that the first one is `vonage`, and the second one is `call`.
 If that's the case, it makes an HTTP `GET` request using `axios` to the `/api/make` endpoint we created earlier, passing along the text and number from the command.
 It then uses the message it receives back to display on the UI.

-If the command is not `nexmo call number text`, it displays a generic error in the UI.
+If the command is not `vonage call number text`, it displays a generic error in the UI.
 Once that's done, it adds a new line with a blinking underscore to the UI, waiting for the next command.

 I've also replaced the contents of the `<style>` tag to position the Nuxt.js logos at the top of the terminal window, and create the blinking animation for the underscore.